gardener/gardener-extension-provider-aws/docs/usage/usage.md

 The [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) explains the necessary steps to enable programmatic access, i.e. create **access key ID** and **access key**, for the user of your choice.

+> [!WARNING]
-⚠️ For security reasons, we recommend creating a **dedicated user with programmatic access only**.
-Please avoid re-using a IAM user which has access to the AWS console (human user).
+> For security reasons, we recommend creating a **dedicated user with programmatic access only**.
+> Please avoid re-using a IAM user which has access to the AWS console (human user).
+>

-⚠️ Depending on your AWS API usage it can be problematic to reuse the same AWS Account for different Shoot clusters in the same region due to rate limits.
-Please consider spreading your Shoots over multiple AWS Accounts if you are hitting those limits.
+> Depending on your AWS API usage it can be problematic to reuse the same AWS Account for different Shoot clusters in the same region due to rate limits.
+> Please consider spreading your Shoots over multiple AWS Accounts if you are hitting those limits.

 ### Permissions